Why Does This Work Hit So Hard?

 Why Collectors Are Paying Attention

-Demand is real and rising.
-Works by artists like Mickalene Thomas and Amy Sherald sold above their estimates at auction in 2021.
-The market is finally catching up to the cultural value.
+Demand is real, and it’s rising fast.
+Works by artists like Mickalene Thomas and Amy Sherald sold well above their estimates at auction in 2021, a sign that the broader art market is finally catching up to the cultural value these artists always represented.
+Institutions that once overlooked Black creators are now actively seeking them out, and collectors who want their walls to reflect the world as it truly is are leading the charge.

 My Place in the Movement

-My pieces honor Black men and women as royalty, explore African masks, and celebrate family.
-Every line is drawn on paper with intention—no AI, no filters.
-So each print carries a kind of honesty a machine simply can’t fake.
+My pieces honor Black men and women as royalty, explore African masks, and celebrate family and community.
+Every line is drawn on paper with intention and care.
+Because of that, each print carries a kind of honesty and warmth a machine simply can’t replicate — it comes from a real person, drawing from real experience, with a real point of view.

 Bring the Movement Home